AhmedWaheed1/Dialect-Prediction/README.md

 Surely DL is more accurite.
 As we want to deeply cutomize the model to can deal with text data.

-HyperParameter tuning by grid search
+HyperParameter tuning by grid search.